gatsbyjs/gatsby/docs/blog/gatsby-first-beta-release.md

   @kyleamathews
 - Use custom delimiter when flattening example values for enum fields so easy to convert back @kyleamathews
-- gatsby-remark-responsive-image: use span instead of div [#1151](https://github.com/gatsbyjs/gatsby/pull/1151) @rstacruz
+- `gatsby-remark-responsive-image`: use span instead of div [#1151](https://github.com/gatsbyjs/gatsby/pull/1151) @rstacruz
 - Add check that we can actually find a linked image file node @kyleamathews
-- Ignore SVGs in gatsby-remark-responsive-image [#1157](https://github.com/gatsbyjs/gatsby/pull/1157) @fk
+- Ignore SVGs in `gatsby-remark-responsive-image` [#1157](https://github.com/gatsbyjs/gatsby/pull/1157) @fk
 - Replace using levelup for caching with lowdb to avoid native dependency [#1142](https://github.com/gatsbyjs/gatsby/pull/1142) @kyleamathews